mrcinv/GSEA.py/README.md

  - an exponent *p* to control the weight of the step
  - a gene set *S* (an independently obtained set of *N_H* genes)

+### Output

+ - Normalized Gene Enrichment Scores for all gene sets
+ - P-values for gene sets

 ## Instalation

 ## Using as a standalone tool